 Why Extracurricular Activities Are Beneficial to Your Education Abroad

-However, in the process of moving to a new country, grasping a second language, and adjusting to a new education system, international students can easily overlook the importance of these activities.
+In the process of moving to a new country, learning a second language, and figuring out how to pay for your college experience, international students can easily overlook the importance of taking part in “extra” activities.